 I first started exploring software and game development in my teenage years.
 I was an avid reader of computer and programming books, and started getting into game development by making my own content for games such as Age of Empires.
 I eventually began studying for a career as a game developer, created smaller games of my own, and pursued adjacent skills in programming and computing.

-In 2010 I saw James Cameron’s Avatar, which ended up changing my life in more ways than I can count.
-I founded an Avatar fan community called Tree of Souls, and became a more philosophically minded person.
-I adopted a more cautious perspective on technology, and became more critical of the way the internet and social media had begun to shape society.
-Although I still aimed for a career in game development, it became less about the technical art and more about using games as a medium to explore philosophical thought.
+Eventually I adopted a more cautious perspective on technology, and became more critical of the way the internet and social media had begun to shape society.
+Although still aiming for a career in game development, it became less about the technical art and more about using games as a medium to explore philosophical thought.

 I have kept a strong interest in philosophy and sociology, and how it intersects with technology and the internet.
 I am a strong advocate of free software and decentralization, and I set up this website mainly as a way to share my thoughts on these topics – in particular, check out my article on the free internet!